Dave Lefotu

-David Lefotu (born March 25, 1992) is an American football offensive lineman who is a free agent.
+David Lefotu (born March 25, 1992) is an American football offensive lineman.
 He played college football at University of Hawaii at Manoa and attended Pearl City High School in Pearl City, Hawaii.
 He has been a member of the Spokane Empire, Tampa Bay Storm and Albany Empire.

 College career

 Lefotu played for the Hawaii Rainbow Warriors from 2010 to 2014.
 He was the team's starter his final three and a half years and helped the Rainbow Warriors to 14 wins.
 He played in 44 games during his career including 24 starts at guard.

 Professional career

 Spokane Empire

 In December 2015, Lefotu signed with the Spokane Empire of the Indoor Football League.
 Lefotu was named First Team All-IFL Offense as a rookie following the season, helping the Empire to a conference championship and 2016 United Bowl appearance.
 Lefotu re-signed with the Empire on September 10, 2016.

 Tampa Bay Storm

 Lefotu was assigned to the Tampa Bay Storm on January 17, 2017.
 On July 20, 2017, Lefotu was placed on reassignment.